adanshul/adanshul/README.md

 # 💫 About Me:
 👋 Hi, I’m Anshul Dhull<br><br>I’m a cybersecurity engineer with a strong focus on application security, detection engineering, and incident response.
 I enjoy working at the intersection of secure coding, threat modeling, and automation, turning security problems into practical, scalable solutions.<br><br>My work spans SIEM & detection engineering (Elastic, QRadar, MITRE ATT&CK), secure backend development, vulnerability research, and hands-on penetration testing.
-I’ve built and tested secure systems end-to-end—from writing defensive code and unit tests that simulate real attacks, to creating detections and incident response playbooks based on real-world threats like Log4j and cryptomining campaigns.<br><br>I care deeply about:<br><br>🛡️ Building security into systems, not bolting it on later<br><br>🔍 Understanding how attacks actually work—and how to detect them early<br><br>⚙️ Automating security workflows with code and CI/CD<br><br>📐 Aligning security work with frameworks like OWASP, NIST, and MITRE ATT&CK<br><br>📫 Feel free to explore, fork, or reach out—always happy to talk security and development.
+I’ve built and tested secure systems end-to-end—from writing defensive code and unit tests that simulate real attacks, to creating detections and incident response playbooks based on real-world threats like Log4j and cryptomining campaigns.<br><br>I care deeply about:<br><br>🛡️ Building security into systems, not bolting it on later<br><br>🔍 Understanding how attacks actually work, and how to detect them early<br><br>⚙️ Automating security workflows with code and CI/CD<br><br>📐 Aligning security work with frameworks like OWASP, NIST, and MITRE ATT&CK<br><br>📫 Feel free to explore, fork, or reach out—always happy to talk security and development.

 ## 🌐 Socials: